-Google AdWords Campaign Best Practices: How to Name & Organize Campaigns
+Google Ads Campaign Best Practices: How to Name & Organize Campaigns

 In this post we’ll be focused on the general idea of what you actually designate as a campaign, and how you settle on a naming convention.
 For a lot of first time advertisers this seems pretty straightforward, but there are actually a lot of considerations that go into making a sound decision about how to organize your campaigns and even how to name them so that as your account grows your campaign structure can easily scale with it.

-Creating an AdWords Campaign Structure: What Do You Need Categories For?
+Creating a Google Ads Campaign Structure: What Do You Need Categories For?

-In thinking about your AdWords campaigns you want to consider: what actually deserves its own campaign?
+In thinking about your Google Ads (formerly known as AdWords) campaigns you want to consider: what actually deserves its own campaign?
 Obviously campaigns are collections of ad groups, which house ads and keywords, but when do you need to create a new campaign versus just putting all of your ad groups into the same campaign you already have?
 There are really two high-level reasons you might create a new campaign: